Mike Sager: Early life and education

 During his senior year at Emory, Sager studied creative writing with the author and jazz historian Albert Murray, who introduced him to rhythm and music in the context of prose.
 That year he also interned at the alternative weekly Creative Loafing.
 He received his BA in history in June 1978.

 That same year, Sager moved to Washington, D.C. to attend the Georgetown University Law Center.
 He dropped out after three weeks to pursue a career in writing.

 Newspapers

-Sager applied to join theWashington Post shortly after graduating.
+Sager applied to join The Washington Post shortly after graduating.
 Sager worked as a copy boy on the graveyard shift.
 Eleven months later, working in his off-hours as a freelancer, Sager broke an investigative story about abuses at the U.S. Department of Agriculture leading to his first front-page story for the paper.
 This led to Sager being promoted to staff writer by then-Metro Section editor Bob Woodward.

 Over the next five years, under publisher Donald E. Graham, Sager moved from night police beat, to cops and courts, to night rewrite, to general assignment, most of that time under city editor Herb Denton.
 Sager was later assigned to work with editor Walt Harrington.
 In time, Sager became a roving feature writer, charged with covering rural Virginia.